Cuisine of New England: Massachusetts

 Coastal Massachusetts is known for its clams, haddock, and cranberries, and previously cod.
 Massachusetts had similar immigrant influences as the coastal regions, though historically strong Eastern European populations instilled kielbasa and pierogi as common dishes.

 Named after the town of Newton, Fig Newtons were first made in 1891 using a machine invented by James Mitchell to fill cookie dough with fig jam.
 The small round Necco Wafers, made with the first American candy machine, similarly originated in Cambridge.
 Graham bread was first made in 19th-century Massachusetts by Sylvester Graham.
-Tollhouse cookies, the official state cookie of Massachusetts were created in 1930 at the Toll House Inn, located in Whitman.
+Tollhouse cookies, the original chocolate chip cookie and official state cookie of Massachusetts were created in 1930 at the Toll House Inn, located in Whitman.

-Boston is known for, baked beans (hence the nickname "Beantown"), bulkie rolls, and various pastries.
+Boston is known for baked beans (hence the nickname "Beantown"), bulkie rolls, and various pastries.
 Boston cream pie is not a pie but a cake with custard filling.
-The origins are mysterious, but it is likely that antecedent cakes were made with either a sponge cake or pound cake.
+The origins are mysterious, but it is likely that antecedent cakes were made with either a sponge cake or a pound cake.

 Parker's Restaurant, located inside the Parker House Hotel, was the premier dining establishment in Boston in the 19th century and remains a fine-dining establishment in Boston's Government Center area.
 The a-la-carte menu from 1865 included a range of local seafood offerings like oysters, fried clams, mackerel, shad, salmon in anchovy sauce, cod in oyster sauce, and soft-shell crab.
 Other meat dishes included chicken fricassee, potted pigeons, corned beef and baked beans with pork.
 Sides included corn, rice, macaroni, potatoes, asparagus, green peas, radishes and fried bananas.
 Sweet pastry and puddings were also served such as Indian pudding, custard, apple pie, rhubarb pie, Washington pie, Charlotte Russe, and blancmange.
+The restaurant was also famous for creating the Parker House roll, which is now popular throughout the United States.

 The North Shore area is locally known for its roast beef sandwich shops, typically serving roast beef sandwiches consisting of thin-sliced roast beef on a hamburger bun.
 It may be served with condiments such as lettuce, tomato, onion, cheese, and sauces such as mayo and barbecue.
 Most pizza and roast beef sandwich shops also serve "steak tips" (marinated cubes of sirloin), a common menu item at pizza establishments and backyard cookouts.

 Marshmallow Fluff was invented in Somerville, Massachusetts and manufactured in Lynn, Massachusetts throughout the 20th century.
 Fluffernutter sandwiches, combining peanut butter with marshmallow fluff, are popular.

 The South Shore area maintains a following for bar pizza, with many popular restaurants serving these crisp, thin, often heavily topped creations.

 Common plant foods in Massachusetts are similar to those of interior northern New England, because of the landlocked, hilly terrain, including potatoes, maple syrup, and wild blueberries.
 Dairy production is also prominent in this central and western area.